COVID-19: Updates & Information

 You can also contact the Embassy of your country for more information.

-- For updates regarding the VISA Application submissions, please inform yourself here.
+For updates regarding the VISA Application submissions, please inform yourself here.

-Psychological Counselling runs online during this intense time.
+Psychological Counseling runs online during this intense time.
 Do not hesitate to reach out to the psychologists, should you feel you need support provided by a specialist.
 For more information and availability, please update yourself here.